Asymmetry and dynamical criticality

 In contrast, the asymmetry measure associated with $L=J_z$, Fig.~\ref{Fhg_plots}(c), exhibits the most pronounced and well-defined transition line in the $(h,\gamma)$ plane.
 This behavior closely mirrors that of the dynamical order parameter, Fig.~\ref{OrderPar_hg}, which is also defined in terms of the collective magnetization along the $z$ direction and characterizes the DQPT through its decay to zero.
 As a result, $\overline{F_{J_z}(\rho)}$ provides a highly sensitive diagnostic of the dynamical transition.
-Nevertheless, this enhanced sensitivity should be understood as a consequence of the close relation between $J_z$ and the order parameter, rather than as an indication that rotations around the $z$ axis define the symmetry underlying the DQPT.
+Nevertheless, this enhanced sensitivity should be understood as a consequence of the close relationship between $J_z$ and the order parameter, rather than as an indication that rotations around the $z$ axis define the symmetry underlying the DQPT.

 Finally, we use the dynamical order parameter as an independent reference to validate the critical nature of the region identified through the asymmetry measure.
 Importantly, the critical lines defined by the decay of the order parameter coincide with the parameter region where the distinctive behavior of $\overline{F_{J_x}(\rho)}$ is observed.
-This agreement confirms that the region identified through the asymmetry measure associated with $J_x$ corresponds to a genuinely critical regime of dynamics, thus validating the interpretation of $\overline{F_{J_x}(\rho)}$ as a signature of the dynamical restoration of parity symmetry.
+This agreement confirms that the region identified through the asymmetry measure associated with $J_x$ corresponds to a regime consistent with dynamical critical behavior, thus validating the interpretation of $\overline{F_{J_x}(\rho)}$ as a signature of the dynamical restoration of parity symmetry.